 Step 1: Where to Begin

-A roofing system is a complex combination of elements, the success of which depends on the quality of shingles, installation and overall construction.
-Referrals are obviously the best source for names of credible companies.
+A roofing system is a complex combination of elements, the success of which depends on the quality of shingles, installation, and overall construction.
+Referrals are obviously the best source for the names of credible companies.
 Ask friends and family members who they have used in the past.

 Step 2: Meeting and Evaluating Potential Contractors